‘Van life' is becoming increasingly popular with couples and small families that want the flexibility of a car and the convenience of an RV.

 - Depending on the time of year and location, the cost and minimum hire period will vary.
 The Trailblazer ranges from $75 - $125 per night.
 Considering you are getting a rental car and accommodations in one package, it's great deal!

 - There is additional cost for mileage.
-You can pay 25 cents per mile, or buy a pre-paid package of 100, 500, or unlimited miles.
-Unlimited is $25/day.
-Optional insurance coverage is available for $10 – $35 per day.
+You can pay per mile, buy a pre-paid package of 100, 500, or purchase unlimited miles for a flat fee.
+Optional insurance coverage is also available.